HM-PUR 1 (HLW) Sauna Power Supply for Health Mate, Sun Spirit, and Thermal Life / High Tech Health

 If this is an older four LED digit keypad, with electroluminescent backlighting (e.g. the feature that causes the keypad buttons to glow when a button is pressed), then be extra careful that you are only touching the keypad assembly at the edges of the keypad and not touching the electronics.
 This is because the circuit used to power the backlighting generates about 60 Volts AC, which is generally not lethal, but can be uncomfortable if you happen to touch certain parts of the PCB or related components while the backlighting is switched on.

-At this point you'll find that thing are better, about the same, or worse.
+At this point you'll find that things have improved, are about the same, or worse.
 Regardless of whether things have improved or not, you should gently move the cable around and see if this causes any significant variance in the brightness of the red numeric readout of the LED display.
 If moving the cable around does cause varying brightness, then it probably is the cable.
-(There is the remote chance that it could also be a bad solder joint in the box or the keypad, but if get a significant of flickering while moving the cable, it's probably the cable.
+(There is the remote chance that it could also be a bad solder joint in the box or the keypad, but if get a significant of flickering while moving the cable, it's probably the cable).

-Should you still have questions of need further guidance to qualify the cause of your problem, feel free to call us for clarification or further guidance.
+Should you still have questions of need further guidance to qualify the cause of your problem, feel free to call us for clarification or help.

 When to use a Red or Blue HM-PUR 1 vs a Yellow HM-PUR 1

 Generally speaking, the Red HM-PUR 1 should only be used to replace another Red or Blue HM-PUR 1 - and it's the power supply that's been included in most of the Health Mate and High Tech Health / ThermaLife saunas by the aforementioned brands within the last few years.